Skip to content

 Catalis Is Built for the Way Families Manage Money Today

 Because families who find their state plan easy to use don’t just open accounts, they fund them.
 They stay enrolled.
 They tell their neighbors.
-And over time, they build the kind of college savings that actually change outcomes.
+And over time, they build the kind of savings that actually change outcomes.

-Happy 529 Day.
+Happy 529 Day!
 Let’s make it easier for every family to save.

 Interested in learning how Catalis can modernize your state’s college savings program?
 Contact us today.